iccugs/Cemu-Resize/README.md

 # Cemu Window Manager

-An AutoHotkey v2 script for automatically positioning and resizing Cemu emulator windows with precision.
+An AutoHotkey v2 script for automatically positioning and resizing Cemu emulator windows.
 This tool provides hotkey-based window management specifically designed for multi-monitor setups and high-resolution displays.

 ## Features